prasadbandodkar/Giotto_site_suite/index.md

 # Giotto Suite

-\[under construction\] Giotto Suite is the new and updated version of Giotto.
+**under construction:** Giotto Suite is the new and updated version of Giotto.

 <img src="./inst/images/general_figs/Giotto_to_suite.png" style="width:80.0%" />